 Seth on the stumbling blocks we deal with when we live with arthritis

-Written by Seth on June 30, 2013
+Written on June 30, 2013 by Seth

 It has been a very hectic few weeks, especially since my tachometer is not in sync with my speedometer.
 Maybe because I am burning very hot (literally, the other day my hands were emitting enough heat to fog a mirror that was 6" away)(I felt like I was in a scene from the movie "Ghost").
 But also because I'm being held back by nonsense injuries and bullshit pain which is keeping me from sprinting at a pace I ultimately want to go.